Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 They prefer to feed on flowers like aster, daisy, and dandelion when they’re not resting and on leaves of apple bushes later in the season.

-At night, these moths in Oklahoma usually rest on nearby plants or protected spots like under leaves and shrubs.
+At night, these moths in Oklahoma usually rest on nearby plants or protected spots, such as under leaves and shrubs.

-During daylight hours they can often be seen skimming along low foliage looking for food sources or attracting mates during lively courtship displays that involve flipping up their hindwings.
+During daylight hours, they can often skim along low foliage, looking for food sources, or attracting mates during lively courtship displays that involve flipping up their hindwings.

 Like many species of moths, they go through four stages: egg, caterpillar/larva, pupa/chrysalis, and adult imathagus).